Chow Yun Fat conferred doctoral degree, recalls his acting career

 "I did that every day for nine years, and I really do not know what I have filmed if you ask me (that question)."

-Chow began focusing on movies in 1984 and then went to film the gangster movie A Better Tomorrow (1986) with director John Woo, kicking off his "bullet-driven" career for the next decade.
+Chow began focusing on movies in 1984 and went on to film the gangster film A Better Tomorrow (1986) with director John Woo, kicking off his "bullet-driven" career for the next decade.

 "I can say I fired more bullets than the police commissioner at that time," he joked.
 "I fired up to 10,000 bullets a day while filming."